qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/index.rst

  * **Delete**: Delete the artifact/data from the files network
  * **Available Files**: FASTQ files that have been uploaded to this study can be downloaded here
  * **Generate Summary**: Creates a summary for the data attached to the artifact chosen
- * **Choose Command Pull down menu**: Will show you the commands that can be given to the chosen artifact
+ * **Choose Command dropdown menu**: Will show you the commands that can be given to the chosen artifact
  * **Run**: Runs the command that is in the processing workflow window

 *The commands run on this page use the QIIME [64](..//references.rst) bioinformatics platform.